When and how to measure a habitat or development’s impact on biodiversity.

 - distance from the habitat loss

-Who should use the biodiversity metric tool and why
+Who should use the metric tool and why

-If your development has to meet mandatory biodiversity net gain (BNG) requirements, it will need to use the statutory biodiversity metric tool.
+If your development has to meet mandatory biodiversity net gain (BNG) requirements, it will need to use the metric tool.

-The requirement to use the metric will take effect at different times, depending on the size of the development.
-The relevant tool should be used for:
+The requirement to use the biodiversity metric will take effect at different times, depending on the size of the development.
+The relevant metric tool should be used for:

 - nationally significant infrastructure projects from late November 2025

-Except for small sites using the small sites metric, a developer or land manager must hire a competent person such as an ecologist to use the tool and advise on the tool’s calculations.
-The local planning authority (LPA) will review submitted calculations.
+Except for small developments using the SSM, a developer or land manager should hire a competent person such as an ecologist to use the metric tool and advise on the metric tool’s calculations.
+The local planning authority (LPA) will review submitted calculations and may reject them if they do not believe they have been completed by a competent person.

-An ecologist can enter information into the biodiversity metric tool about the existing habitat and any planned development or enhancement.
-The tool will calculate the biodiversity value of the habitat, and how a development, or a change in land management, will change the biodiversity value.
-For example, the tool can measure the impact of building houses, planting a woodland or sowing a wildflower meadow.
+An ecologist can enter information into the metric tool about the existing habitat and any planned development or enhancement.
+The metric will calculate the biodiversity value of the habitat, and how a development, or a change in land management, will change the biodiversity value.
+For example, the metric can measure the impact of building houses, planting a woodland or sowing a wildflower meadow.

-Early and repeated use of the biodiversity metric tool can help:
+Early and repeated use of the metric tool can help:

 - assess a site to find the number of biodiversity units an existing habitat has – its biodiversity value